stakater/mto-docs/content/learn/mto-vs-kamaji.md

 - Kamaji makes per-tenant clusters affordable; it does not make governance unnecessary.
 - A tenant cluster shared by several teams has the same governance problem as any shared cluster.
 - MTO is the more efficient answer where tenants do not need their own control plane.
-- Kamaji and HyperShift address the same architectural idea — Kamaji for upstream Kubernetes, HyperShift for OpenShift.
+- Kamaji and Hypershift address the same architectural idea — Kamaji for upstream Kubernetes, Hypershift for OpenShift.

 ---